Coping and support when you have melanoma skin cancer

 Help your family and friends by letting them know if you would like to talk about what’s happening and how you feel.

-These changes can be difficult to cope with and may affect the way you feel about yourself.
-Such body changes can affect your self esteem and the way you relate to other people, especially close family and friends.
+These changes may affect how you feel about yourself.
+This may affect your self esteem and how you relate to family, friends and other people.

 Relationships and sex